gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-boilerplate.md

       // Check if it linked.
       var success = gl.getProgramParameter(program, gl.LINK_STATUS);
       if (!success) {
-          // something went wrong with the link throw ("program failed to link:" + gl.getProgramInfoLog (program));
+          // something went wrong with the link; get the error throw ("program failed to link:" + gl.getProgramInfoLog(program));
       }

       return program;